theCanadianHat/OCA8/chapters/1/reviewQuestions/readme.md

 - G. The code compiles as is.

 ### A3.
+B, D, E. Option A (line 4) compiles because `short` is an integral type.
+Option B (line 5) generates a compiler error because `int` is an integral type, but 5.6 is a floating-point type.
+Option C (line 6) compiles because it is assigned a `String`.
+Options D and E (lines 7 and 8) do not compile becasue `short` and `int` are primitives.
+Primitives do not allow methods to be called on them.
+Option F (line 9) compiles because `length()` is defined on `String`.

 ### Q4.
 Given the following class, which of the following is true?
 (Choose all that apply)
 ```java